 Historically, most of our license sales have been generated through our direct Field Sales organization.
 In order to market the specific functionality and other technical features of our software, our account managers work with specialized teams of technical sales personnel and product specialists organized for each sales and marketing effort.
 Our technical sales personnel typically have degrees in chemical engineering or related disciplines and actively consult with a customer's plant engineers.
 Product specialists share their detailed knowledge of the specific features of our software solutions as they apply to the unique business processes of different vertical industries.
 In addition to our direct Field Sales organization, we employ an inside sales team that targets customers in the SMB segment.
-The SMB organization focuses on opportunities in two segments: Engineering & Construction and Process Manufacturers.
-We believe that this sales channel is a productive and efficient go-to-market approach for these customers.

-We have established reseller relationships with select companies that we believe can help us increase sales in specific regions and non-core target markets.
+We have established channel relationships with select companies that we believe can help us pursue opportunities in non-core target markets.
 We also license our software products to universities that agree to use our products in teaching and research.
 We believe that students' familiarity with our products will stimulate future demand once the students enter the workplace.

-We supplement our sales efforts with a variety of marketing initiatives, including industry analyst and public relations activities, campaigns to promote awareness, user group meetings and customer relationship programs.
+We supplement our sales efforts with a variety of marketing initiatives, including industry analyst and public relations activities, campaigns to promote product usage and adoption, user group meetings and customer relationship programs.
 Our broad user base spans multiple verticals and geographies and these users possess a variety of skills, experience and business needs.
 In order to reach each of them in an effective, productive and leveraged manner we will increasingly capitalize on digital customer engagement solutions.
 Using webinars, digital communities, social media, videos, email and other digital means, we seek to engage our extensive user base with targeted messages intended to address the specific needs of each market, customer and user.

-Our overall sales force, which consists of sales account managers, technical sales personnel, indirect channel personnel, inside sales personnel, and marketing personnel, consisted of 375 employees as of June 30, 2014.
+Our overall sales force, which consists of sales account managers, technical sales personnel, indirect-channel personnel, inside sales personnel, and marketing personnel, consisted of 420 employees as of June 30, 2015.